 Forbes and Harrower write:

-Because patronage was ‘in many ways gender-blind’ women could deliberately, or as a by-product of their benefaction, increase their honor and presence in the public arena. . . .
+Because patronage was ‘in many ways gender-blind’ women could deliberately, or as a by-product of their benefaction, increase their honour and presence in the public arena. . . .
 Women patrons thus won for themselves liberty to speak and act in political and religious affairs.

 Wealthy women who acted as patrons continued to be influential in the church even when other ministerial functions and positions were increasingly denied to them.
 In many churches, male ministers “welcomed women as patrons and even offered them roles in which they could act as collaborators.
 By 200 AD, the role of women [as patrons and collaborators] in Christian churches was quite unmistakeable.”
 Like the apostle Paul, some of the “great” men of early Christianity, such as Clement of Alexandria (b.150), Origen (b.184/5), and Jerome (b.
 347) were supported by wealthy female friends and colleagues.